-Through a system of on-site monitoring, patrols and investigations, the CTSAMM oversees commitments by the two Parties to:
+Through a system of on-site monitoring, patrols and investigations, the CTSAMM oversees commitments by the Parties to:

-- Cease military confrontations and withdraw forces
+- Cease military confrontations and withdraw forces in close proximity

 - Refrain from attacks on civilian populations and respect human rights

 - Ensure humanitarian access, especially to displaced people